Elm Guest House hoax: Claims are challenged and discredited

 In an edition of Panorama broadcast on 6 October 2015, a former Elm Guest House prostitute was interviewed who claimed that he was unaware of any MPs visiting the brothel.
-UK journalist John Oakes told them he had investigated Chris Fay's claims, but had never been able to find any "solid" information nor trace of photos Fay said he had seen.
+Journalist John Oakes told them he had investigated Chris Fay's claims, but had never been able to find any "solid" information nor trace of photos Fay said he had seen.
 A man named Mark stated that he had been an abuse victim at Grafton Close but had never been to Elm Guest House and had never spoken to Fay.
 Another person interviewed by Panorama said they named Brittan as their abuser only after being pressured by Fay.
 The Daily Telegraph later reported that Fay had been jailed for fraud in 2011.
 Fay said he regretted starting a "witch-hunt".

 In late 2015, Watson was criticised for consistently refusing to comment after it was revealed that the police had been pressured into investigating rape allegations against Brittan by Watson.
 That November, Watson apologised to Brittan's widow and her family for the distress caused by the investigation.
 Metropolitan police commissioner Bernard Hogan-Howe issued an apology of his own in February 2016 for mishandling the investigation.